howisonlab/softcite-dataset/docs/setupInstructions.md

 To edit your server files, you'll need to open the folder that you made your .ftpconfig file in Atom.
 Then, you can open the FTP remote pane by going to **Packages** in the top navigation bar and clicking on **ftp remote**.
 Click on **toggle** in the dropdown that opens.
 Then, from the pane that opens, you can click **Connect**.
 You can collapse the pane that has your .ftpconfig file in it (the pane that says howisonLabOnServer at the top)—you won't need that.

 ## Coding an article
 An example of a coded article can be seen [here](/practice-files/example-PMC2529246.ttl).
 That example has several in-text mentions as well as a reference.
 It is also formatted correctly—note that each block ends with a period and blocks are not nested within one another.
+Remember to use triple quotes for strings (i.e. text that isn't "true" or "false").
+Booleans (i.e. "true" or "false") do not need quotes.
+Integers (e.g. 10 or 6) do not need quotes.
 Follow these steps to code an article:

 1. You should have the [coding scheme](coding-scheme.html) open in a separate tab or window.